radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 semi-structured mentoring in place, they can grow into the future's most brilliant developers.

+---

-Hire and mentor a junior developer, if not today (because you're at a conference) then do it next week.
+We must start hiring and mentoring junior developers.
+If not today (because you're at a conference) then do it next week.
 Grow your company and this community and make your teams better.
+Hiring juniors is the way to grow our teams and this wonderful community.

-I hope that our Active Mantra can change into "Hiring and mentoring junior developers".
+I hope that with a concerted effort to hire juniors, our Active Mantra can change into "Hiring and mentoring junior developers".
+That would be wonderful.

-If you're already doing this at your companies or you want to do it, come find me after this talk and we can definitely talk more about it.

-One last thing: I'm really looking forward to hearing that talk in five years time and having my mind blown.
-I hope you are too.